fleetdm/fleet/articles/install-vpp-apps-on-macos-using-fleet.md

 4. **View your available apps**: Click on the "App Store (VPP)" tab in the "Add software" modal.
 The modal will list the apps that you have purchased through VPP but still need to add to Fleet.

-5. **Add an app**: Select an app from the list and click the "Add software" button in the bottom right of the modal.
+5. **Add an app**: Select an app from the list.
+You may optionally check the "Self-Service" box at the bottom left of the modal if you wish for the software to be available for user-initiated installs.
+Finally, click the "Add software" button in the bottom right of the modal.
 The app should appear in the software list for the selected team.

 ## Remove an app from Fleet